mlcommons/ck/docs/tutorials/scc23-mlperf-inference-bert.md

 ```

-## Publish results at the live SCC'23 dashboard
+## Optional: publish results at the live SCC'23 dashboard

 You can publish your above results on a [live SCC'23 dashboard](https://wandb.ai/cmind/cm-mlperf-scc23-bert-offline/table?workspace=user-gfursin)
 by simply adding `_dashboard` variation with `--dashboard_wb_project` flag: